 Every building tells a story about its owner.
 Their values are enshrined and on show to the world in the design and execution of the project.

-I’ve noticed that many defense force projects today, while strongly communicating the client’s commitment to capability, security and austerity, also reveal sensitivity to the less tangible aspirations of their personal – for connection, community and a sense of being at the vanguard of modern work practices, quality training and leadership.
+I’ve noticed that many defence force projects today, while strongly communicating the client’s commitment to capability, security and austerity, also reveal sensitivity to the less tangible aspirations of their personal – for connection, community and a sense of being at the vanguard of modern work practices, quality training and leadership.

 I believe there is much in the focus and clarity in the approach my client takes to our work together from which developers, real-estate investment trusts, local councils and those who commission public projects can benefit.

-About the author: Peter McGregor is an associate director of Hames Sharley, and lead our Defence portfolio
+About the author: Peter McGregor is an associate director of Hames Sharley, and lead our Defence portfolio.